eZmaxinc/eZmax-SDK-go/docs/EzsignbulksenddocumentmappingResponseCompound.md

 NewEzsignbulksenddocumentmappingResponseCompoundWithDefaults instantiates a new EzsignbulksenddocumentmappingResponseCompound object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetPkiEzsignbulksenddocumentmappingID

+`func (o *EzsignbulksenddocumentmappingResponseCompound) GetPkiEzsignbulksenddocumentmappingID() int32`

+GetPkiEzsignbulksenddocumentmappingID returns the PkiEzsignbulksenddocumentmappingID field if non-nil, zero value otherwise.

+### GetPkiEzsignbulksenddocumentmappingIDOk

+`func (o *EzsignbulksenddocumentmappingResponseCompound) GetPkiEzsignbulksenddocumentmappingIDOk() (*int32, bool)`

+GetPkiEzsignbulksenddocumentmappingIDOk returns a tuple with the PkiEzsignbulksenddocumentmappingID field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPkiEzsignbulksenddocumentmappingID

+`func (o *EzsignbulksenddocumentmappingResponseCompound) SetPkiEzsignbulksenddocumentmappingID(v int32)`

+SetPkiEzsignbulksenddocumentmappingID sets PkiEzsignbulksenddocumentmappingID field to given value.

+### GetFkiEzsignbulksendID

+`func (o *EzsignbulksenddocumentmappingResponseCompound) GetFkiEzsignbulksendID() int32`

+GetFkiEzsignbulksendID returns the FkiEzsignbulksendID field if non-nil, zero value otherwise.

+### GetFkiEzsignbulksendIDOk

+`func (o *EzsignbulksenddocumentmappingResponseCompound) GetFkiEzsignbulksendIDOk() (*int32, bool)`

+GetFkiEzsignbulksendIDOk returns a tuple with the FkiEzsignbulksendID field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFkiEzsignbulksendID

+`func (o *EzsignbulksenddocumentmappingResponseCompound) SetFkiEzsignbulksendID(v int32)`

+SetFkiEzsignbulksendID sets FkiEzsignbulksendID field to given value.

+### GetFkiEzsigntemplatepackageID

+`func (o *EzsignbulksenddocumentmappingResponseCompound) GetFkiEzsigntemplatepackageID() int32`

+GetFkiEzsigntemplatepackageID returns the FkiEzsigntemplatepackageID field if non-nil, zero value otherwise.

+### GetFkiEzsigntemplatepackageIDOk

+`func (o *EzsignbulksenddocumentmappingResponseCompound) GetFkiEzsigntemplatepackageIDOk() (*int32, bool)`

+GetFkiEzsigntemplatepackageIDOk returns a tuple with the FkiEzsigntemplatepackageID field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFkiEzsigntemplatepackageID

+`func (o *EzsignbulksenddocumentmappingResponseCompound) SetFkiEzsigntemplatepackageID(v int32)`

+SetFkiEzsigntemplatepackageID sets FkiEzsigntemplatepackageID field to given value.

+### HasFkiEzsigntemplatepackageID

+`func (o *EzsignbulksenddocumentmappingResponseCompound) HasFkiEzsigntemplatepackageID() bool`

+HasFkiEzsigntemplatepackageID returns a boolean if a field has been set.

+### GetFkiEzsigntemplateID

+`func (o *EzsignbulksenddocumentmappingResponseCompound) GetFkiEzsigntemplateID() int32`

+GetFkiEzsigntemplateID returns the FkiEzsigntemplateID field if non-nil, zero value otherwise.

+### GetFkiEzsigntemplateIDOk

+`func (o *EzsignbulksenddocumentmappingResponseCompound) GetFkiEzsigntemplateIDOk() (*int32, bool)`

+GetFkiEzsigntemplateIDOk returns a tuple with the FkiEzsigntemplateID field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFkiEzsigntemplateID

+`func (o *EzsignbulksenddocumentmappingResponseCompound) SetFkiEzsigntemplateID(v int32)`

+SetFkiEzsigntemplateID sets FkiEzsigntemplateID field to given value.

+### HasFkiEzsigntemplateID

+`func (o *EzsignbulksenddocumentmappingResponseCompound) HasFkiEzsigntemplateID() bool`

+HasFkiEzsigntemplateID returns a boolean if a field has been set.

+### GetIEzsignbulksenddocumentmappingOrder

+`func (o *EzsignbulksenddocumentmappingResponseCompound) GetIEzsignbulksenddocumentmappingOrder() int32`

+GetIEzsignbulksenddocumentmappingOrder returns the IEzsignbulksenddocumentmappingOrder field if non-nil, zero value otherwise.

+### GetIEzsignbulksenddocumentmappingOrderOk

+`func (o *EzsignbulksenddocumentmappingResponseCompound) GetIEzsignbulksenddocumentmappingOrderOk() (*int32, bool)`

+GetIEzsignbulksenddocumentmappingOrderOk returns a tuple with the IEzsignbulksenddocumentmappingOrder field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIEzsignbulksenddocumentmappingOrder

+`func (o *EzsignbulksenddocumentmappingResponseCompound) SetIEzsignbulksenddocumentmappingOrder(v int32)`

+SetIEzsignbulksenddocumentmappingOrder sets IEzsignbulksenddocumentmappingOrder field to given value.

 ### GetObjEzsigntemplate